GauthierBassereau/gauthierbassereau.github.io/_posts/2025-09-10-world-model-robotic.md

 - Decode proprioception to obtain actions
 - Optionally decode images for visualization

-This is a simple idea, and I believe it is close to what Toyota Research Institute recently published ([LBMs](https://arxiv.org/pdf/2504.02792)), or the paper [Video Generation as Robot Policy](https://arxiv.org/pdf/2508.00795), as well as Unitree’s more recent project [Unifolm-World-Model-Action](https://github.com/unitreerobotics/unifolm-world-model-action/tree/main).
+This is a simple idea, and I believe it is close to what Toyota Research Institute recently published [LBMs](https://arxiv.org/pdf/2504.02792), or [Video Generation as Robot Policy](https://arxiv.org/pdf/2508.00795), as well as Unitree’s more recent project [Unifolm-World-Model-Action](https://github.com/unitreerobotics/unifolm-world-model-action/tree/main).

 ---